NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Normal-Splines-Method.md

 [1] A. Balakrishnan.
 Applied Functional Analysis. // New York: Springer-Verlag, 1976.

-[2] N. Aronszajn, Theory of reproducing kernels, Tranzactions of the AMS.– 950 – Vol.68.
+[2] N. Aronszajn, Theory of reproducing kernels, Transactions of the AMS, Vol. 68, No. 3, 1950.

 ## Reproducing Kernel of Bessel Potential space